RedDeadDepresso/KKAFIO/README.md

 ## Acknowledgment
 I'd like to express my gratitude to the following individuals, listed in no particular order:
 - [zhiyiYo](https://github.com/zhiyiYo) for providing [PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets) allowing me to make the GUI.
-- [FlYiNGPoTAToChiP](https://github.com/FlYiNGPoTAToChiP) For making KK_SunshineCardFilter open-source allowing me to implement it as a module.
+- [FlYiNGPoTAToChiP](https://github.com/FlYiNGPoTAToChiP) for making KK_SunshineCardFilter open-source allowing me to implement it as a module.
 Also, they provided the method to distinguish chara and coordinate.
+- [Evaanxd](https://www.patreon.com/user?u=3125561) and [GaryuX](https://www.patreon.com/GaryuX) for Ryuko Matoi card and image.